floxdc/cache-flow/README.md

 ### Serialization

-By default CacheFlow uses the `System.Text.Json` serializer.
-Add no extension metoods on a configuration step to use that method.
-There are two more pre-built options, and also you could implement your own serializer as well.
+By default, CacheFlow uses the `System.Text.Json serializer`.
+Add no extension methods during the configuration step to use it.
+There are two more pre-built options, and you can also implement your own serializer.

 #### Json

 A `Newtonsoft.Json` serializer.

-Install a package via NuGet
+Install the package via NuGet
 ```
 PM> Install-Package FloxDc.CacheFlow.Json -Version 1.13.0
 ```

-And add following lines to your configuration:
+Add the following lines to your configuration:
 ```csharp
 services.AddMemoryFlow()
     .AddCacheFlowJsonSerialization();